guide

 enterprise-grade-solutions-1.png

 When it comes to privacy-first monitoring, one of the most important factors is access to personal data.
-Let’s take a closer look at how tools like Hubstaff allow users to manage screenshots and other sensitive data.
+Let’s take a closer look at how Hubstaff allows users to manage screenshots and other sensitive data.

 How Hubstaff’s screenshot feature works